Edmontosaurus: Claosaurus annectens

-Because of the incomplete understanding of hadrosaurids at the time, following Marsh's death in 1897 Claosaurus annectens was variously classified as a species of Claosaurus, Thespesius or Trachodon.
-Opinions varied greatly; textbooks and encyclopedias drew a distinction between the "Iguanodon-like" Claosaurus annectens and the "duck-billed" Hadrosaurus (based on remains now known as adult Edmontosaurus annectens), while Hatcher explicitly identified C. annectens as synonymous with the hadrosaurid represented by those same duck-billed skulls.
-Hatcher's revision, published in 1902, was sweeping: he considered almost all hadrosaurid genera then known as synonyms of Trachodon.
-This included Cionodon, Diclonius, Hadrosaurus, Ornithotarsus, Pteropelyx, and Thespesius, as well as Claorhynchus and Polyonax, fragmentary genera now thought to be horned dinosaurs.
-Hatcher's work led to a brief consensus, until after 1910 new material from Canada and Montana showed a greater diversity of hadrosaurids than previously suspected.
-Charles W. Gilmore in 1915 reassessed hadrosaurids and recommended that Thespesius be reintroduced for hadrosaurids from the Lance Formation and rock units of equivalent age, and that Trachodon, based on inadequate material, should be restricted to a hadrosaurid from the older Judith River Formation and its equivalents.
+Because of the incomplete understanding of hadrosaurids at the time, following Marsh's death in 1897, Claosaurus annectens was variously classified as a species of Claosaurus, Thespesius or Trachodon.
+Opinions varied greatly, as textbooks and encyclopedias drew a distinction between the "Iguanodon-like" Claosaurus annectens and the "duck-billed" Hadrosaurus (based on remains now known as adult Edmontosaurus annectens), while Hatcher explicitly identified C. annectens as synonymous with the hadrosaurid represented by those same duck-billed skulls.
+Hatcher's revision, published in 1902, was sweeping, as he considered almost all hadrosaurid genera then known as synonyms of Trachodon.
+This included Cionodon, Diclonius, Hadrosaurus, Ornithotarsus, Pteropelyx, and Thespesius, as well as Claorhynchus and Polyonax, which are fragmentary genera now thought to be ceratopsians.
+Hatcher's work led to a brief consensus until post-1910, when new material from Canada and Montana showed a greater diversity of hadrosaurids than previously suspected.
+Charles W. Gilmore, in 1915, reassessed hadrosaurids and recommended that Thespesius be reintroduced for hadrosaurids from the Lance Formation and rock units of equivalent age and that Trachodon, based on inadequate material, should be restricted to a hadrosaurid from the older Judith River Formation and its equivalents.
 In regards to Claosaurus annectens, he recommended that it be considered the same as Thespesius occidentalis.
 His reinstatement of Thespesius for Lance-age hadrosaurids would have other consequences for the taxonomy of Edmontosaurus in the following decades.

 During this time frame (1902–1915), two additional important specimens of C. annectens were recovered.
-The first, the "mummy" specimen AMNH 5060, was discovered in 1908 by Charles Hazelius Sternberg and his sons in Lance Formation rocks near Lusk, Wyoming.
+The first, the "mummified" specimen AMNH 5060, was discovered in 1908 by Charles Hazelius Sternberg and his sons in Lance Formation rocks near Lusk, Wyoming.
 Sternberg was working for the British Museum of Natural History, but Henry Fairfield Osborn of the American Museum of Natural History was able to purchase the specimen for $2,000.
-The Sternbergs recovered a second similar specimen from the same area in 1910, not as well preserved but also found with skin impressions.
-They sold this specimen (SM 4036) to the Senckenberg Museum in Germany.
+The Sternbergs recovered a second similar specimen from the same area in 1910, which was not as well preserved.
+However, it was also found with skin impressions.
+They sold the specimen, SM 4036, to the Senckenberg Museum in Germany.